-The possession or use of tobacco products and/or e-cigarettes by students on the school campus/facility and at school-sponsored extracurricular activities or events is prohibited by board policy.
+The possession or use of tobacco products and/or e-cigarettes/vape devices by students on the school campus/facility and at school-sponsored extracurricular activities or events is prohibited by board policy.
 Students who violate this policy will be disciplined according to the provisions of the student code of conduct.
 Underage students on campus in possession of tobacco products are subject to legal action as defined by state law.
+Confiscated items will NOT be returned.